DeepskyLog/Articles/HowTos/developOnMac.md

 ### Setting up the test environment

-+ Download and install boot2docker: https://github.com/boot2docker/osx-installer/releases
++ Download and install docker-toolbox: https://www.docker.com/toolbox
-+ Start up boot2docker.
++ Start up Docker Quickstart Terminal.

 ### Making the mysql Data Volume container
 + Switch to the directory with the Docker source code: